Collapse Wasn’t Inevitable: We Locked Ourselves Out of Evolution

 The constructs of the unintegrated DMN:

 Racism & Nationalism: The failure of meta-cognition and mirroring.
 When the limbic brain rules, the Other becomes a threat.
-Tribal fear codified into culture and law.
+Tribal fear is codified into culture and law.

 Money (as an end, not a tool): The reduction of all value to a single, linear metric.
 This is the amygdala’s desperate grasp for certainty in a world it perceives as unsafe — a substitute for the real security that comes from neural integration and community trust.
 The health and wellness of “the market” is valued over the health and wellness of people.